-I joined Scott Dunn in 2007 and have spent most of my time heading up our Oceans and Islands team, however, I have most recently been involved in launching our fantastic new North America programme and am now working on expanding this exciting new area to offer our guests some fantastic new adventures.
+I joined Scott Dunn in 2007 and have spent most of my time heading up our Oceans and Islands team, however, I have most recently been involved in launching our fantastic new North America program and am now working on expanding this exciting new area to offer our guests some fantastic new adventures.

 A gap year spent in Tanzania kick-started my love for the African continent and I have returned at every opportunity since, including spending a year studying African politics in Stellenbosch, South Africa.
 I am always on the lookout for somewhere new to explore, but continue to return to old favorites - Cape Town and the Winelands in particular.